Eruzai/simple_rpg/README.md

  - equipable items
  - ascii art

+ Known issues:
+  - incorrect action prompts can cause game to crash

 To play:
 1. clone/fork repo
 2. navigate to simple_rpg using your command line (if on windows use powershell)